katahiromz/RisohEditor/Standardize.md

 ## COMMENTS

-The resource file and "resource.h" file should use C++ comments rather than C comments.
+- The resource file and "resource.h" file should use C++ comments rather than C comments.
+- `MAKEINTRESOURCE(0)` results in a null pointer, which is why you should not use zero as a resource name.

 ## SEE ALSO